peterduhon/AdTech-Bidding-Optimizer/README.md

 conn.close()
 ```

+To make the A/B test aspect explicit, you could update your **README.md** or documentation to include a dedicated section for A/B testing.
+Here's how you could phrase it:

+### A/B Testing Performance
+This project includes an A/B test comparing the **unoptimized** and **optimized** versions of the bidding process.
+The goal is to analyze the impact of various optimization techniques on bid performance.
+Metrics like execution time, win rates, and advertiser spend are visualized and compared to highlight the improvements gained through optimization.

+This will clarify the testing methodology for users and contributors.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes or additions.